V8 (JavaScript engine): Design

 V8 first generates an abstract syntax tree with its own parser.
 Then, Ignition generates bytecode from this syntax tree using the internal V8 bytecode format.
 TurboFan compiles this bytecode into machine code.
 In other words, V8 compiles ECMAScript directly to native machine code using just-in-time compilation before executing it.
 The compiled code is additionally optimized (and re-optimized) dynamically at runtime, based on heuristics of the code's execution profile.
 Optimization techniques used include inlining, elision of expensive runtime properties, and inline caching.
 The garbage collector is a generational incremental collector.

 Usage

-V8 can compile to x86, ARM or MIPS instruction set architectures in both their 32-bit and 64-bit editions; it has additionally been ported to PowerPC and IBM s390 for use in servers.
+V8 can compile to x86, ARM or MIPS instruction set architectures in both their 32-bit and 64-bit editions; it has additionally been ported to PowerPC, and to IBM ESA/390 and z/Architecture, for use in servers.

 V8 can be used in a browser or integrated into independent projects.
 V8 is used in the following software: